Twertoon/SEA/README.md

 # S.E.A.
 S.E.A. - Space Engineer Assistant, Workshop mod for the game "Space Engineers" https://steamcommunity.com/sharedfiles/filedetails/?id=2576035850

+This mod allows you to manage ships and stations from the browser.
+For this, they must have an antenna and at least one unit in your property.

 Русское описание: https://github.com/Twertoon/SEA/blob/master/README.RU.md

 My working version from https://github.com/OniVe/S.E.A./releases